 - Review conventional and innovative remineralisation options; completed.

-- Elaborate the options (cost considerations and selection) on the basis of: (1) partial softening prior to RO, (2) RO with enhanced yield, (3) reuse of softening salts generated in (1).
+- Assess costs and select options on the basis of: (1) partial softening before the RO, (2) RO with enhanced yield, (3) reuse of softening salts generated in (1).
+As a result, option (3) was selected for

-- Pilot research with proof-of-principle of the application of modelled soft sensor for calcite filtration.
+- Conduct pilot and supplementary research on a model and the application of a soft sensor for calcite filtration.

-- Estimate the technical/economic applicability of the variants in item (3) at Oasen and on the international market (see ‘Other observations’ below).
+- Estimate the technical/economic applicability of the variants in item (3) at Oasen and on the international market.